LiangqinRen/PrivDNN/README.md

 #### train

-*train* function is used to train the model from scratch.
+The*train* function is used to train the model from scratch.
 We have offered the pre-trained models used for our experiments, so you can use our models to repeat the experiments.
 If you would like to train the model, such as MNIST (LeNet5) from scratch, you can use the following commands.

 ```
 bash run.sh mnist train